Azure/device-simulation-dotnet/.github/PULL_REQUEST_TEMPLATE.md

+# Description and Motivation <!-- Info & Context so we can review your pull request -->

+...

-# Type of change? <!-- [x] all the boxes that apply -->
+# Change type <!-- [x] in all the boxes that apply -->

 - [ ] Bug fix
 - [ ] New feature
 - [ ] Enhancement
 - [ ] Breaking change (breaks backward compatibility)

-# Description, Context, Motivation <!-- Please help us reviewing your PR -->

-...

 **Checklist:**